nuntipatcpe/documentation-nextjs-v2/markdown/data/blueTeam/SOC-SIEM.md

 ---
-title: "SIEM"
+title: "SOC"
 popular: 100
 name: "SIEM"
 ---

 # SIEM

-- Security information and event management (SIEM)
+- Security information and event management (SIEM), is a security solution that provides the real time logging of events in an environment.
+The actual purpose for event logging is to detect security threats.

+- filter the data that they collect
+- create alerts for any suspicious events.

 # Log Collection